kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_selection/path_matching/_index.md

 In this tutorial, we created a static Upstream and added a route on a Virtual Service to point to it.
 We learned how to use all 3 types of matchers allowed by Gloo when determining if a route configuration matches a request path: prefix, exact, and regex.

-Let's cleanup the test upstream we used.
+Let's cleanup the test Upstream we used.

 <video controls loop>
   <source src="https://solo-docs.s3.us-east-2.amazonaws.com/gloo/videos/pathmatch_deleteupstream.mp4"  type="video/mp4">